 - Robber flies

-- Small mammals, such as badgers, skunks, rodents, weasels, and foxes
+- Small mammals, such as skunks, rodents, weasels, and foxes

-- Wasps (click here to be surprised by all the pests that wasps like to eat)
+- Wasps (click here to find out what pests wasps eat)